marcusoftnet/marcusoftnet.github.io/_posts/2017-08-07-what-does-techdebt-feel-like.md

 In these case you will hear dialog like this:

-> We really need to fix this or this will break horribly in the future
+> Dev: We really need to fix this or this will break horribly in the future

->
-> Sure, but could you work around it for now?
+> Boss/Project manager/Product owner: Sure, but could you work around it for now?

->
-> Yes, but then you have to PROMISE that we get to do it later.
+> D: Yes, but then you have to PROMISE that we get to do it later.

->
-> Sure.
->
+> B: Sure...

-> No!
+> D: No!
 Promise!

->
-> I, your boss, PROMISE.
+> B: I, your boss, PROMISE.

-It never gets done.
-The problem happens.
+You know what?
+It never gets fixed.
+And then the problem happens.
 Blame is dished out.
 Another emergency fix gets done and some more technical debt gets created.
 It's documented in new features that never that we are promised to do get time to do later.

+All with the best intentions.
+From both sides.

 The original question was - how does technical debt **feel?**